csbanon/notebooks/README.md

 # Notebooks

-This repository contains a series of Jupyter Notebooks I've worked on throughout my studies in Artificial Intelligence, Machine Learning, and Data Science.
+This repository contains a series of Jupyter Notebooks I've worked on throughout the years, focusing on AI/ML, data science, computer vision, and NLP.

 ### Machine Learning